teknology-hub/tek-steamclient/README.md

 - Does *not* require Steam application to be installed, and in fact offers alternative to some of its functionality
 - Can utilize [tek-s3](https://github.com/teknology-hub/tek-s3) servers to work with applications owned by other people, without logging into their accounts locally
 - Is fully 64-bit, and efficiently utilizes modern OS features to achieve best I/O performance
-- Uses homemade update algorithms that allow utilizing much less disk space for pathcing than Steam app does
+- Uses homemade update algorithms that allow utilizing much less disk space for patching than Steam app does

 ## Installing